majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab3.rst

 **Click on the ``BIG-IP App`` bookmark.**

 This request hits a BIG-IP virtual server.
-A pool configured for round robin load balancing containing the 3 Nginx Plus instances is attached.
+A pool configured for round robin load balancing containing the 3 NGINX Plus instances is attached.
 This response should have the *Set-Cookie* header for the ``_nginxPlusLab`` cookie.

 Take note of the ``X-Lab-NGINX`` and ``X-Lab-Origin`` headers.
-The ``X-Lab-NGINX`` header shows which Nginx instance was the result of the BIG-IP's load balancing decision.
+The ``X-Lab-NGINX`` header shows which NGINX instance was the result of the BIG-IP's load balancing decision.
-The ``X-Lab-Origin`` header shows the docker container chosen by Nginx Plus's load balancing.
+The ``X-Lab-Origin`` header shows the docker container chosen by NGINX Plus's load balancing.

 .. image:: /_static/setcookie.png
    :width: 400pt

 **Refresh the page multiple times.**

-You should notice the Nginx Plus instance (``X-Lab-NGINX``) changing while the Origin container (``X-Lab-Origin``) stays the same.
+You should notice the NGINX Plus instance (``X-Lab-NGINX``) changing while the Origin container (``X-Lab-Origin``) stays the same.
-This is because each Nginx Plus instance in the cluster has the necessary persistence information from runtime sharing ``sticky learn`` data to make the correct load balancing decision.
+This is because each NGINX Plus instance in the cluster has the necessary persistence information from runtime sharing ``sticky learn`` data to make the correct load balancing decision.

 .. image:: /_static/stick1.png
    :width: 400pt